-- BLK GLD sticker application instruction video on our YouTube channel - FHF05 series general-purpose heat flux sensor - FHF05SC series a self-calibrating version of the FHF05 series - model HFP01 for increased sensitivity - heater HTR02 series, for calibration and verification of performance of FHF-type sensors - view our complete range of heat flux sensors
+- BLK GLD sticker application instruction video on our YouTube channel - FHF05 series general-purpose heat flux sensor - FHF05SC series a self-calibrating version of the FHF05 series - model HFP01 (used on walls and in soils as a lower cost alternative to FHF05 85X85) - heater HTR02 series, for calibration and verification of performance of FHF-type sensors - view our complete range of heat flux sensors

-Figure 0.4 Overview of BLK-GLD stickers series: black absorbing stickers and gold reflective stickers matching FHF05 series and HFP01 heat flux sensors.
-They are designed to be applied by the user but can optionally also be pre-applied at the factory.
+Figure 0.4 Overview of BLK - GLD stickers series: black absorbing stickers and gold reflective stickers matching FHF05 heat flux sensors.
+They are designed to be applied by the user, but can optionally also be pre-applied at the factory.
 The figure shows, from left to right, the stickers GLD and BLK on FHF05-10X10, FHF05-15X30, FHF05-50X50, FHF05-15X85 and FHF05-85X85.
-BLK-GLD sticker series is also available for model HFP01 and FHF05SC series.
+BLK - GLD sticker series is also available for model HFP01 and FHF05SC series.